Authentication

 If HMAC signature verification fails:

-1. Check API Key: Ensure you're using the correct API key
+1. Check Secret Type: Ensure you're using the correct secret:

 Common Integration Patterns